-Rafik Hariri University Library provides students, faculty and staff the resources and services they need to succeed in their educational and research undertakings.
-The library building occupies more than 650 square meters of space offering users ample study and computing commons; halls for meetings, seminars and conferences; classrooms; faculty development centers; praying rooms; executive meeting rooms.
-The library holds collections in The Arts, Humanities, Computer, Social Sciences, Business and Economics, Accounting, Finance, Management, History, Engineering (Civil, Mechanical, Mechatronics, Biomedical and Electrical) Education, Literature and Languages News and Newspapers, Science and Technology, and History.
+The Library at Rafik Hariri University supports students, faculty and staff with the resources and services they need to succeed in their educational and research undertakings.
+The library was founded in 1999, Its building occupies more than 650 square meters of space offering the users ample study and computing commons, halls for meetings, seminars, and conferences.
 The library applies international standards and implements modern technologies in all functions and services.
-RHU Library provides resources to academic programs in the form of books, journals and multimedia resources.
-Current collections include more than 7710 printed book items and 154,506 electronic books covering 160 subject area, and more than 25,819 titles from journals, conference proceedings, reports, magazines, newspapers, working papers, and videos.
-The repository currently includes all RHU graduate student senior projects and theses.
-Use of these resources is subject to copy right law and the license agreements that RHU signs with the e- resources providers.
-The Library has a modern IT infrastructure which includes:
+RHU library provides resources to academic programs in the form of books, journals, and multimedia resources.
+It also has a modern IT infrastructure which includes:

-- An integrated library system (SIERRA) that embeds all library functions, services, and auxiliary tools that enable access to resources on and off campus. - Workstations located in the references area and connected to the Internet to access online catalogs, e-databases, Turnitin and other resources. - Common and reading areas which include comfortable sofas and Wi-Fi connection. - An internet lab equipped with network computers with the latest applications. - Closed study rooms to facilitate studying on campus. - A public study area with tables, chairs, and an open stack system which includes all hard copy collection of the Library - Wireless connectivity covers all library spaces.
+- An integrated library system (MEDAD ILS system) that embeds all library functions, services, and auxiliary tools which could be accessed at and off campus. - Workstations located in the references area and connected to the Internet to access online catalogs, e- databases, Turnitin, and other resources. - A Multi-media room equipped with state-of modern tools, computers, video projectors, data shows, CD writers, scanner, etc. - Wireless connectivity covers all library spaces.

-RHU continues to develop and improve library resources and services in response to changes and emergent needs; participate proactively in the enrichment of the educational experience; improve information technology and multimedia assets; repurpose available space to accommodate changing library role; and improve community outreach and branding.
+RHU continues to develop and improve library resources and services in response to changes and emergent needs, participate proactively in the enrichment of the educational experience, improve information technology and multimedia assets, repurpose available space to accommodate changing library role, improve community outreach and branding, and improve administrative structure and commit to due process.